-Promoters would have to pay a regulatory and enforcement fee of \$200 for each amateur mixed martial arts event presented (this is in addition to the application and license fees of Section 11).
+Promoters would have to pay a regulatory and enforcement fee of \$200 for every amateur mixed martial arts event he or she presents (this is in addition to the application and license fees of Section 11).
 The fee revenue would be deposited into the Amateur Mixed Martial Arts Fund.